 3. Involvement (Scored 0-4) Scored by the Faculty Representative, Student Representative and Council Chairs of the house you are applying to.

-This is based on your answer to the last question on the application regarding what events you have gone to or what you have gotten involved with within the house.
-Once all applications are given a point total they will then be randomized within each point total. i.e. All the 10s will be randomized, followed by all the 9s, then 8s, and so on.
+This is based on your answer to the last question on the application regarding the number of events you have gone to or what you have gotten involved with within the house.
+Once all applications are given a point total they will then be randomized within each point total.
+For example, all the 10s will be randomized, followed by all the 9s, then 8s, and so on.
 This means that class year is only a small factor in what your housing selection number will be - sophomores could be choosing before seniors.
 The real emphasis is on your application and your involvement in the house.

 My name isn't on the lottery number list.
 What does that mean?